oleeskild/digitalgardendocs/src/site/notes/Advanced/Adding custom components.md

 ### Caution

 Remember that, the paths for a given slot are always sorted by filename.
 Therefore, if order matters, you should name files such they maintain the alphabetical order.

+## Examples in the wild
+To get started and see a live example, take a look at GitHub user [uroybd](https://github.com/uroybd/topobon/tree/main/src/site/_includes/components/user) 's garden, [topobon](https://topobon.utsob.me/) .
+He uses components to add a theme switcher and a disqus comment section among other things.
+You can take a look at how he's imlemented it [here](https://github.com/uroybd/topobon/tree/main/src/site/_includes/components/user)